 Most banks have what they call seasoning periods.
 That means they will not refinance a home for more than you bought it for or the most recent appraisals (whichever is lower), within a certain amount of time.
 Most banks have a one year seasoning period and others have a 6 months seasoning period.
 There are a few banks and refinance programs that have no seasoning period.
 If a bank had a one year seasoning period and you bought the home for $60,000 6 months ago, that bank would only lend you 75 percent of the $60,000, even if an appraisal comes in at $200,000.

 One issue you may run into when refinancing a rental property, is appraisals often come in lower than the owner was hoping for.
-Appraisals will error on the side of caution when appraising homes that are not for sale, especially when the owner just purchased the property for much less money.
+Appraisers will error on the side of caution when valuing homes that are not for sale, especially when the owner just purchased the property for much less money.
 Do not count on the property appraising for full market value.

 How do you pay for the property when you first buy it using BRRRR method?

 The tricky part about using the BRRRR strategy is paying for the home when you first buy it.
 If you have the cash available for the purchase price and the repairs, that makes it easy.
 Most people will not have $100,000 or $150,000 in cash to invest in a rental property.
 There are ways to finance a rental until you can refinance it.